If you’re a tech fan who wants a traditional TV service with some new technology perks . . . then Spectrum TV isn’t for you.

 Really invested in your DVR equipment?
 Spectrum may seem limited.

-If you’re looking for an area in which Charter Spectrum really shines, surprise!
+If you’re looking for an area in which Spectrum really shines, surprise!
 DVR is not it.
 Spectrum offers basic DVR equipment with either Motorola or Cisco/Scientific Atlantic receivers.
 Which one will you get?
 Who knows.
 Charter doesn’t advertise it, and you don’t get to choose.

 |DVR||HD recording hours||# of recording streams|